benobee/scrollmap/README.md

 ********************************************
-# SCROLL MAP
+# SCROLLMAP

 **Description**

 A module for testing if a DOM element is visible in the viewport, then triggers callbacks on execution.

 ********************************************